GijsThissen/g-thissen-csai-thesis/README.md

 f-normal.en, f-times.en, f-vocal.en, f-combined.en, f-sentences.nl

 All of the commands shown below require the user to put them into the terminal, not a seperate python file.
+These commands are considered for 1 single experiments, source.en can be any of the en files.
+However, f-sentences.nl must always be the sentence file.
 1. Preprocessing
 First the files need to be splitted using train_test_dev.py.
 The command needed to run:
 ```